-Sean May is one of four father-son duos in NCAA history to win a national championship.
-While his father held up the hardware in Indiana, May did it in North Carolina with the Tar Heels (2005).
+Sean May is one of just four father-son duos in NCAA history to win a national championship on the hardwood.
+While his father held up the hardware as an Indiana Hoosier in 1976, May won it all in North Carolina as a member of the Tar Heels 2005.

-May was large, but not quite in charge in his four NBA seasons.
-On the other hand, May torched the competition overseas, winning multiple championships in different leagues.
+May was large, but not quite in charge through his four seasons of NBA ball.
+On the other hand, when May torched the competition when he traveled to play overseas, winning multiple championships in a variety of leagues.

-Since retiring, May returned to UNC where he now serves as director of basketball operations.
+Since retiring, May returned to UNC where he now serves as the director of basketball operations.

 30. Shelden Williams, Duke